-- This report sets out the final findings of the OSC review into roads and highways.
+- 1. This report sets out the final findings of the OSC review into roads and highways.

-The review was undertaken at the request of Full Coucil.
 It updates the previous interim report to reflect the outcome from the additional evidence gathering session attended by the Police.

 - 2. This report summarises:

 - the aims and scope of the review;

 - the policy context for the review;

-- how the review was carried out:
+- how the review was carried out;

 - issues emerging from the review;

 - recommendations.